 If you’re in the market for a new graphics card, it can be pretty tough to discern a deal from a dud heading in to Black Friday and Cyber Monday season.
 Nvidia's RTX cards, whether they be the original models from 2018 or the Super variants that have arrived this year, tent to stick pretty closely to their MSRPs.
 So it's unclear if we'll see many (or any) major deals on those high-end cards.
 That said, the launch of the more mainstream GTX 1660 Super means we could see some price drops on the GTX 1660 Ti, one step up the performance ladder.

-Older and more mainstream cards, meanwhile, have finally come down off of year-long highs due to fading interest (and falling prices) of cryptocurrencies.
-But retailers will often use those previously extreme prices to make a card seem like it’s a steal when, in fact, it may just be selling at its initial 2016-era launch price.
+Older and more mainstream cards have now long been down from their year-long highs due to fading interest in cryptocurrencies.
+But retailers still sometimes use those previously extreme prices to make a card seem like it’s a steal when, in fact, it may be selling at or close to its 2016-era launch price.

 Armed with the MSRP and a detailed history of pricing, you’re in a pretty good place to tell whether a “sale price” is a legit deal or just a slight dip down from an inflated price.
 But what cards / GPUs do we specifically expect to see deals on this holiday season?

 For starters, as we said up top, don’t expect any major price slashes on RTX cards as the year draws to a close.
 10-series Nvidia-based cards are still readily available, but usually at inflated prices that don't make them appealing given their age and the fact that newer, better-performing 20-series options are available for about the same price or less.